 Before the start of the semester Introduction activities are organized.
 Check the following page for the latest news on the Introducton events.

-The International Office assists international students with studying at the FSE for short periods.
+The Mobility Internship and Career Services (MIC) assists international students with studying at the FSE for short periods.
 The office is located in the Education Support Centre (location Zernike, Bernoulliborg).